dnicholson1991/ultimate-to-do-list/README.md

 Before the app can sync with Toodledo, you will need to obtain credentials for their API.
 You can do that on [Toodledo's developer website](https://api.toodledo.com/3/account/doc_register.php).
 Once you have a client ID and client secret, enter those into the file ToodledoInterface.java.

 If you want to support sync with Google Tasks on devies without Google Play Services, such as Amazon's Kindle Fire, you will need to obtain API credentials from [Google Cloud](https://cloud.google.com).
 You will need a client ID, client secret, and API key, which you can enter into the file GTasksInterface.java.
+You will also need to enter the API key into the file utl/google-services.json, within the "api_key" section.

 ## **Important Considerations**